DraciVik/100DaysOfCode/README.md

 ## Day - 86 - 22.10.2018
 Solved 3 coding challenges.
 I plan on making them in React so they are with a user controlled input.

+## Day - 87 - 23.10.2018
+Solved most of the Basic Algorithm challenges on FCC

+## Day - 88 - 24.10.2018
+Solved all of the Basic Algorithm Challenges on FCC.
+I plan on doing them in React.